rails/rails/guides/source/active_support_core_extensions.md

 @number.try(:next)
 ```

-Another example is this code from +ActiveRecord::ConnectionAdapters::AbstractAdapter+ where +@logger+ could be +nil+.
-You can see that the code uses +try+ and avoids an unnecessary check.
+Another example is this code from `ActiveRecord::ConnectionAdapters::AbstractAdapter` where `@logger` could be `nil`.
+You can see that the code uses `try` and avoids an unnecessary check.

 ```ruby
 def log_info(sql, name, ms)